716 JOHNSON STREET

 The Rationale

-In their Stage One report, published in December 2020, the Capital Regional District shared data collected about performing arts facilities.
+The Stage One report, published in December 2020, the Capital Regional District shared data collected about performing arts facilities.
 Of the 166 artists and arts organizations that responded, 69% indicated that they were ‘rarely or sometimes able to access’ affordable facilities for rehearsals and performance.
 60% provided the same response when asked about accessing the right type of performance venue.
-An inventory of facilities included in the report indicates that only two venues (Intrepid Theatre Club, SKAM Satellite Studio) currently exist in downtown Victoria with a capacity less than 150 people.

 Meant to be a home for artists and arts organizations, the initial designs shown here are intended to be the start of a larger conversation with the community about what the building should offer.
 Artists, arts organizations, and members of the general public will be invited to participate in a series of community engagement activities that will define a framework for creating a welcoming and shared community resource.